 To ensure you are fully stocked with all the packing and shipping supplies you’ll need for success – and to avoid unnecessary pauses in production and shipping – we’ve built a list of the most essential items:

 - Tape and sealant.
 Depending on the size of your operation, you’ll need several types of tape.
 Packaging tape, hot melt tape, cold temperature tape, hot melt glue, and more can be used to construct and seal exterior boxes, while glass yarn filament strapping tape helps groups of boxes stay firmly on each pallet.
+For specialty packaging applications such as electronics, you may need to consider anti-static tapes.
 In addition, investing in tape dispensers and glue guns for each will speed the process.
+Along with carton sealing tape, Polypropylene strapping can help maximize shipping density to save money.

 - Flexible packaging.
 Flexible packaging can be an ideal alternative to hard corrugated boxes or can be used within boxes for an additional layer of protection or organization.
 Whether you need external packaging like padded mailers and bubble mailers, or internal poly bags, vacuum sealer bags, and vacuum sealers, have your items on hand before you begin shipping.